pegesund/cozodb-lisp/README.md

 (show-as-table (query...))
 ```

 can be used to show results in a tabular, nice format.
-It will also show tame taken to run the query.
+It will also show time taken to run the query.

 ## Tests